meithecatte/busycoq/README.md

 sys	0m8.300s
 ```

+Here are some results from an earlier run with higher limits (50M steps,
-With high limits for the Translated Cyclers decider:
+64k tape cells) on the Translated Cyclers decider:

 ```
 chikara:~/dev/busycoq/decide$ \time target/release/decide